Blog: All About Practice

 Piano Practice is a sticky subject with most piano parents.
 Either they have it figured out or it is a source of frustration in their week.
 Fortunately, there are plenty of resources out there to help!
 One such resource is a book by my piano teacher friend, Tracy...read more

 Myself AND my husband are both second-generation pianists.
 Both of our mothers are pianists - his mother can read, play, and arrange music (mostly hymns) and my mother plays by ear (mostly Southern Gospel).
-It was instilled within us to always be encouraging a love of...read more
+We knew it was likely that any children would follow our...read more

 This week in Students & Practice: I have to say I am so proud of D - his lesson this week was phenomenal.
 Last week, we worked on technique.
 There is so much more to learning to play the piano than just conquering notes and rhythms.
 To sound pleasant to the ears,...read more